The Laboratory of Cellular Biology of the Basal Ganglia

 Dopamine and the basal ganglia

 Parkinson’s disease is a neurodegenerative disease characterized by a loss of dopamine neurons in the brain.
 Movement abnormalities observed in Parkinson¹s disease are secondary to the loss of dopamine neurons and involve abnormal cell signaling in brain regions such as the basal ganglia.
 The most common therapeutic intervention in Parkinson¹s disease consists in administering the precursor of dopamine, l-dopa.
 However, long-term exposure to l-DOPA results in severe secondary effects and abnormal movements such as dyskinesias.
-One major research objective in the laboratory is to understand the mechanisms involved in dyskinesias in rodent experimental models of Parkinson¹s disease.
-We are currently studying the contribution of the GABA-synthesizing enzyme glutamic acid decarboxylase (GAD) in dyskinesias using conditional knockout mice
+One major research objective in the laboratory is to understand the mechanisms involved in dyskinesias in experimental models of Parkinson¹s disease.

-Dr. Soghomonian’s laboratory also investigates the neuropathology of Parkinson’s disease on post-mortem human tissue.
+Dr. Soghomonian’s laboratory also investigates the neuropathology of Parkinson’s disease and Autism on post-mortem human tissue.

 GABA is a major inhibitory neurotransmitter in the mammalian brain.
 Another focus of the laboratory is to study the mechanisms involved in the regulation of GABA-mediated signaling by dopamine receptors in the normal brain and in models of Parkinson’s disease.